mozilla-conduit/conduit-docs/git-hg-sync.rst

 Git-Hg-Sync runs in GCPv2.
 This is configured in `the webservices-infra repository <https://github.com/mozilla/webservices-infra/tree/main/git-hg-sync>`_.
 This is a Docker-based deployment, following the `DockerFlow guidelines <https://github.com/mozilla-services/Dockerflow>`_.
 The images are `built in GitHub actions <https://github.com/mozilla-conduit/git-hg-sync/blob/main/.github/workflows/deploy.yml>`_.

 The mapping of which data in Git should go where in Mercurial is described in a configuration file.
-For ease of maintenance, configuration files for all envirenments are checked in with the source code, and built into the Docker images.
-The configuration file to use in a specific deployment is selected based on the ``ENVIRONMENT`` variable.
+For ease of maintenance, configuration files for all environments are checked in with the source code, and built into the Docker images.
+The configuration file to use in a specific deployment is selected based on the ``ENVIRONMENT`` environment variable.
 For example, the `production` environment will use the ``config-production.toml`` configuration.

 There are three main sections in the configuration file: ``tracked_repositories``, ``branch_mappings``, and ``tag_mappings``.